 I'm one of those people who feel that sharing is caring.
-If people in general were more willing to share their rates, income, and business practices, it would be much easier for others to earn a fair salary, and artists would find stability much faster than they do now.
+If people in general were more willing to share their freelance rates, income, profit, and business practices, it would be much easier for others to earn a fair salary, and artists would find stability much faster than they do now.

 To that end, I've shared spreadsheets for a few years which detail my freelance profit and loss amounts, including invoice breakdowns, tax installment payments (when applicable), and all expenses.